claudio-darkkenergy/loom-js/README.md

 ## Recognition

 I'd like to thank Andrea Giammarchi for providing [the algorithm](https://gist.github.com/WebReflection/d3aad260ac5007344a0731e797c8b1a4) that made this solution possible.
-It is also at the core of [hyper(HTML)](https://github.com/WebReflection/hyperHTML), a light & fast virtual DOM alternative that Andrea created.
+It is also at the core of [hyper(HTML)](https://github.com/WebReflection/hyperHTML), a light & fast virtual DOM alternative that Andrea created and maintains.